Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 *** Studio Equipment ***

-Clavinova with weighted keys, metronome, recording device and a variety of sheet music appropriate for beginning and advanced voice students.
+Upright Emerson Spinet Piano, a clavinova with weighted keys, metronome, recording devices and a variety of sheet music appropriate for beginning and advanced voice students.

 *** Specialties ***